-Claim: A Johns Hopkins scientist issued a "blistering report" on flu vaccines in the British Medical Journal.
+A Johns Hopkins scientist issued a "blistering report" on flu vaccine dangers in the British Medical Journal.

-It's also worth noting that Johns Hopkins University had nothing to do with this "blistering report."
-Peter Doshi is neither a virologist nor a epidemiologist, but rather an anthropologist who completed a fellowship in comparative effectiveness research at Johns Hopkins.
-He conducted no research about influenza or vaccines at Johns Hopkins, nor does he speak for the university on that subject.
+Moreover, Johns Hopkins University had nothing to do with the so-called “blistering report” about flu vaccinations touted in natural news articles Peter Doshi is neither a virologist nor a epidemiologist, but rather an anthropologist who completed a fellowship in comparative effectiveness research at Johns Hopkins.
+He conducted no research into influenza or vaccines at Johns Hopkins, nor does he speak for the university on that subject.

-In Peter Doshi's BMJ feature, he that argued the potential risks of aggressive vaccination against the flu have not been highlighted sufficiently, and that the benefits of the flu shot are overestimated:
+In Peter Doshi’s British Medical Journal feature, he that argued the potential risks of aggressive vaccination against the flu have not been highlighted sufficiently, and that the benefits of the flu shot are overestimated:

-Doshi strongly suggests, without ever actually saying so, that the flu vaccine may not be beneficial at all.
-But he never comes close to proving that point; instead, he just continually harps about the notion that the effectiveness of the vaccine (and studies thereof) don't apply equally to everyone (an obvious point) and repeatedly picks nits about whether the precise percentages reported in published studies on the vaccine are accurate.
+Doshi strongly suggested, without ever actually saying so, that the flu vaccine may not be beneficial at all.
+But he never came close to proving that point; instead, he continually harped about the notion that the effectiveness of the vaccine (and studies thereof) didn’t apply equally to everyone (an obvious point) and repeatedly picked nits about whether the precise percentages reported in published studies on the vaccine are accurate.
 As Forbes noted of his claims:

 Doshi’s argument against the flu vaccine boils down to this: the vaccine is much less than 100% effective, and it doesn’t work for everyone.
 This is undeniably true, and the research community makes no secret of it.
 Meanwhile, though, the annual flu vaccine is usually effective: a recent study showed, for example, that it reduced children’s risk of ending up in a pediatric intensive care unit by 74%.